 All disputed claims will be processed in compliance with the claims payment resolution procedure as described in the Sunshine Health Provider Manual.

 PHARMACY

 SUNSHINE HEALTH PHARMACY PROGRAM

-Sunshine Health covers prescription drugs and certain over-the-counter (OTC) drugs when ordered by a Sunshine Health doctor.
+Sunshine Health covers prescription drugs and certain over-the-counter OTC) drugs when ordered by a Sunshine Health doctor.
 Some medications require prior authorization or have limitations on age, dosage, and/or maximum quantities.
-Sunshine Health follows the Florida Agency for Health Care Administration's formulary or preferred drug list (PDL).